adminph-de/docker-observium/README.md

 ## Building

-Create the container image out of the ``Dockerfile`` in this Repository
+Create the container image with the ``Dockerfile`` in this Repository

 Clone the Repository:
 ```bash